s4ke/Master-Thesis/src/md/800-appendix.md

 `Prof` of Profunctors as shown by @Asada:2010:ASM:1863597.1863607.
 In Standard GHC `(>>>)` has the type
-`(>>>) :: Category cat => cat a b -> cat b c -> cat a c` and is therefore not part of the `Arrow` type class like presented in this paper.^[For additional information on the type classes used, see: \url{https://hackage.haskell.org/package/profunctors-5.2.1/docs/Data-Profunctor.html} and \url{https://hackage.haskell.org/package/base-4.9.1.0/docs/Control-Category.html}.]
+`(>>>) :: Category cat => cat a b -> cat b c -> cat a c` and is therefore not part of the `Arrow` type class like presented in this thesis.^[For additional information on the type classes used, see: \url{https://hackage.haskell.org/package/profunctors-5.2.1/docs/Data-Profunctor.html} and \url{https://hackage.haskell.org/package/base-4.9.1.0/docs/Control-Category.html}.]

 ~~~~ {#fig:profunctorArrow
     .haskell